 Inventory, lb : 0

-Kettle River garlic AKA Kettle River Giant is a softneck type of garlic.
-It is classified as an artichoke variety.
-Artichoke varieties are the varieties of garlic that get blanketed under the common name garlic.
+Kettle River garlic, also known as Kettle River Giant is a softneck type of garlic and botanically known as Allium sativum var. sativum.
+In horticulture trade softneck garlic is further divided into two main types of garlic: silverskin and artichoke.
+Kettle River garlic is classified as an artichoke variety, a name which serves as a descriptor of the way the cloves of this variety grow in an overlapping manner.
+Softneck types are the varieties of garlic that get blanketed under the common name garlic.
 They are known as the supermarket varieties of garlic as they are prolific in production, have longer than average shelf lives and can be shipped readily with ease.

 Kettle River garlic is rich in allylic sulfide, a compound which is being studied for its ability to help support healthy cardiovascular function.